Cinema of Russia: 2010s

 War epic Stalingrad directed by Fyodor Bondarchuk in 2013 set new box-office records in Russia and abroad.
 After Stalingrad's success at the box-office, increasingly more films started to be made in Russia about WWII.
-Other WWII films that were made in Russia included The Dawns Here Are Quiet (2015), Panfilov's 28 Men (2016), Sobibor (2018), T-34 (2019), The Last Frontier (2020), V2.
-Escape from Hell (2021) and The Red Ghost (2021).
+Other WWII films that were made in Russia included The Dawns Here Are Quiet (2015), Battle for Sevastopol (2015) Panfilov's 28 Men (2016), Sobibor (2018), Tankers (2018), T-34 (2019), Saving Leningrad (2019), The Last Frontier (2020), AK-47 (2020), A Siege Diary (2020), V2.
+Escape from Hell (2021), The Pilot.
+A Battle for Survival (2021), The Red Ghost (2021) and First Oscar (2022).

 2013 comedy Kiss Them All! by Zhora Kryzhovnikov, produced by Timur Bekmambetov, is the most profitable domestic film in the history of Russian box office, having managed to earn more than 27.3 million dollars on a comparatively modest budget of $1.5 million.
+The film was followed by Kiss Them All!
+2, which became the most profitable film of 2014 in Russia.

+Hard to Be a God is a 2013 Russian epic medieval science fiction film directed by Aleksei German who co-wrote the screenplay with Svetlana Karmalita.
+It was his last film and it is based on the 1964 novel of the same name by Arkady and Boris Strugatsky.

+Chagall — Malevich is a 2014 Russian biographical drama film directed by Alexander Mitta about the Vitebsk period in the life of the artist Marc Chagall and his relationship with fellow artist Kazimir Malevich.
+It also showed at the 2014 Busan International Film Festival.

 Film by Alexander Veledinsky, The Geographer Drank His Globe Away, based on the novel of the same name by Alexei Ivanov, was awarded the main prize at Kinotavr 2013.